Air Source Heat Pumps (ASHP)

 SEER (Seasonal Energy Efficiency Ratio): An energy efficiency rating for residential air conditioners.
 The higher the SEER, the better the energy performance and the lower the energy costs.
 The U.S. Department of Energy’s established minimum SEER rating for cooling is 10.

 EER (Energy Efficiency Ratio): A measure of the efficiency of cooling equipment at peak performance when the outdoor temperature is at a specific level (usually 95°F).
 A higher EER means greater energy efficiency.

 HSPF (Heating Seasonal Performance Factor): Measures the efficiency of residential heating equipment throughout an entire heating season.
 Typically considered the heating equivalent of SEER.
-A higher HSP means higher efficiency.
-The U.S. Department of Energy’s minimum HSP rating is 6.8.
+A higher HSPF means higher efficiency.
+The U.S. Department of Energy’s minimum HSPF rating is 6.8.

 For More Information